emgag/varnish-towncrier/README.md

 * [Varnish](http://varnish-cache.org/), obviously.
 Although as it doesn't use any specific varnish APIs and uses plain HTTP, it can probably be configured for other proxies as well.
-* VCL has to be modified to support purging, banning and distinguishing the two different xkey purging methods supported by varnish-broadcast.
+* VCL has to be modified to support purging, banning and distinguishing the two different xkey purging methods supported by varnish-towncrier.
 See VCL example below.

 ## Agent

 ### Configuration

-The agent configuration is done using a YAML file (see [varnish-broadcast.yml.dist]([varnish-broadcast.yml.dist])), default location is
+The agent configuration is done using a YAML file (see [varnish-towncrier.yml.dist]([varnish-towncrier.yml.dist])), default location is
-*/etc/varnish-broadcast.yml*.
+*/etc/varnish-towncrier.yml*.

 **redis** section: